Skip to content

 How long should I train for the Mallorca 312?

 For the Mallorca 312 (312km with 5,050m of climbing), most riders benefit from at least 12-16 weeks of structured preparation.
-If you've been riding consistently, 8 weeks of focused work can still be enough to transform your result.
+If you've been riding consistently, 8 weeks of focused work can still be enough to shift your result.
 Pick the weeks-out plan that matches your window.

 What's the typical finish time for the Mallorca 312?